arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ---
 title: 'IoT Cloud Variables'
-description: 'Learn how to configure and use variables in your Arduino IoT Cloud sketches.'
+description: 'Learn how to configure and use variables in your Arduino Cloud sketches.'
 tags: [IoT Cloud, Variables]
 author: 'Karl Söderby'
 difficulty: beginner